Krystal224/Landing---Mobile-App/milestone1.md

 Team member: Ziwen Zeng, Yuhan Wang

-We decided to implement a web app that gives self-media inspirations to write popular articles.
-Baiscally our web app will provide analysis of different existing articles of different categories.
+We decided to implement a web app that gives self-media and those who are interested in self-media inspirations to write popular articles.
+Baiscally, our web app provides analysis of existing popular articles, and provides recent trends and most popular articles.
+It will also give daily post about writing articles on social media.

 Target user population: 1.
 Self-media who wants to know recent trend.
-2. Self-media who wants to learn how to read.
+2. Self-media who wants to learn how to write articles that are attractive.

-None of our teammates fall in this user group because we are all not self-media.
+None of our teammates fall in this user group because we are all not self-media, and we are not planning to learn about writing on social media.

 Possible source is Medium's article dataset from Kaggle.